 In addition, Russia also may attempt to assert its influence in the region through economic or even military measures, as it did with Georgia in the summer of 2008 and the Ukraine in 2014 and 2022.
 Russia launched a large-scale invasion of Ukraine on February 24, 2022.
 The extent and duration of the military action, resulting sanctions and resulting future market disruptions, including declines in its stock markets and the value of the ruble against the U.S. dollar, are impossible to predict, but could be significant.
 Any such disruptions caused by Russian military action or other actions (including cyberattacks and espionage) or resulting actual and threatened responses to such activity, including purchasing and financing restrictions, boycotts or changes in consumer or purchaser preferences, sanctions, tariffs or cyberattacks on the Russian government, Russian companies or Russian individuals, including politicians, may impact Russia's economy and Russian issuers of securities in which the Fund invests.
-Actual and threatened responses to such activity, including government or Russian companies, may impact Russia's economy and Russian issuers of securities in which the Fund invests.
-Actual and threatened responses to such activity, including companies, may impact Russia's economy and Russian issuers of securities in which the Fund invests.
-Actual and threatened responses to such activity, including purchasing companies, may impact Russia's economy and Russian issuers of securities in which the Fund invests.
-Actual and threatened responses to such activity, and Russian issuers of securities in which the Russian government or Russian companies, may impact Russia's economy and Russian issuers of securities in which the Fund invests.
-Actual and threatened responses to such may also impact the markets for certain Russian commodities, such as oil and natural gas, as well as other sectors of the Russian economy, and may likely have collateral impacts on such sectors globally.
+Actual and threatened responses to such activity, including purchasing restrictions, sanctions, tariffs or cyberattacks on the Russian government or Russian companies, may impact Russia's economy and Russian issuers of securities in which the Fund invests.
+Actual and threatened responses to such military action may also impact the markets for certain Russian commodities, such as oil and natural gas, as well as other sectors of the Russian economy, and may likely have collateral impacts on such sectors globally.